muckiware/MuckiLogPlugin/readme.md

 composer require muckiware/log-plugin
 bin/console plugin:install -a MuckiLogPlugin
 ```
-Do not change the name of directory _MuckiLogPlugin_, please!

 ## How to use
 To inject the logger class, you will need first the service configuration like this: